 The article will focus on a critical re-evaluation of approaches to the city in the period of late normalization; especially on the new ethos that took place in the professional community as a result of postmodern ideas coming from Western Europe, but als

-The post Capitalist Realism for Architects appeared first on Architektúra & Urbanizmus - JOURNAL.
+The post Architecture and Czech Politics after 1989 appeared first on Architektúra & Urbanizmus - JOURNAL.

 This paper examines Tirana’s urbanization process from a socio-morphological perspective.
 It presents a quick understanding on how Tirana came to be a town, and then how it became the capital of Albania in 1920.
 This material reflects on different urban i